Enterprise-CMCS/managed-care-review/docs/Technologies.md

 ### Apollo Client

 [Apollo Client](https://www.apollographql.com/docs/react/) is a state management library for data coming in from GraphQL to the frontend.
 It handles all the GraphQL operations from the client side, and caches the data locally.
-Their documentation is extensive and developer tooling is available to assist in debugging requests and cacheing.
+This includes exporting a set of [built-in hooks](https://www.apollographql.com/docs/react/api/react/hooks/) for interacting with graphql requests.
+Developer tooling is available to assist in debugging requests and cacheing.

 ### GraphQL Code Generator